-Because Christ is "the same today as he was yesterday and will be tomorrow", his giving himself in the Eucharist is continuous and concomitant to all times and all ages; it is perpetual to all the generations.
-Whenever and wherever the Eucharist is celebrated in remembrance of Jesus, Christ offers his body and blood in order to give life to the world, as he did two thousands years ago.
+Because Christ is "the same today as he was yesterday and will be tomorrow" (Hebrews 13: 8), the giving of himself in the Eucharist is continuous to all times and all ages; it is perpetual to all the generations.
+Whenever and wherever the Eucharist is celebrated in remembrance of our Lord, Christ offers his body and blood in order to give life to the world, as he did two thousand years ago.

-All this can help us understand another aspect of the Eucharist we find in today's Gospel.
+Another aspect of the Eucharist we find in today's Gospel is the food of life.
 In fact, by referring, on this feast of Corpus Christi, to the miracle of the multiplication of five loaves and two fish Jesus performed to feed five thousand people, Luke would like to tell us that in the Eucharist we are fed by the Lord who gives us his body and blood as nourishment.
 In the Eucharist, the Lord Jesus feeds us, strengthens us and restores our energy so that we keep going in our pilgrimage on earth.
 Physical hunger needs physical food, but spiritual hunger needs to be satisfied only by the bread that comes from the hand of the Son of God.

 By describing the scene of the multiplication of bread with the words we use for the consecration of the Eucharist, Luke places the Eucharist at the center of Christian life.
-In fact, in our way through the desert of life, we are in need.
+In our way through the desert of life, we are in need.
 The Lord is there present; he comes to us with his care and love, feeding us with "the bread of life and the cup of eternal salvation".

 To eat and to drink at the table of the Eucharist is to receive Christ, and to be united with him.
-But as the love of God is inseparable from the love of our fellow human beings, it means that we cannot be united with Jesus without being in communion with one another.
+But as the love of God is inseparable from the love of our fellow human beings, it means also that we cannot be united with our Lord without being in communion with one another.
 That is why the feast of the body and blood of Christ reminds us of the importance of the community.
 We cannot eat at the same table, and at the same time maintain division, grudges and hatred with one another.
-Moreover it is from the bread shared together that springs up our unity.
-As the disciple of Jesus, what do you do to increase unity our parish community?
+It is from the bread shared together that springs up our unity.

+As the disciple of our Lord, what do you do to increase unity in our parish community?
 If the Lord nourishes us as we are at his table, how can we receive the Eucharist without thinking of the poor and the needy who have no material bread?
-This question is important; it rises out of the fact that the bread Jesus multiplied to nourish people was what some among the crowd brought to him.
+This question is important; it rises out of the fact that the bread our Lord multiplied to nourish people was what some among the crowd brought to him.
 In other words, the Eucharist compels us to solidarity, to share with those who have nothing.

-Finally, let us remember that, though our society is a society of abundance, many people hunger and thirst for friendship, love, forgiveness, understanding, respect, etc. Where we suffer from absence, Jesus wants to be present to us with all the concern of a friend for a friend.
+Let us remember that, though our country is a society of abundance, many people hunger and thirst for friendship, love, forgiveness, understanding, respect.
+Where we suffer from absence, our Lord wants to be present to us with all the concern of a friend for a friend.
 He wants to share with us his life and strengthen us.
 He wants to mean something to you and me.
 Would you like to open your heart to him and to make communion with him possible?
 God bless you!